 Advance purchase online skip-the-line tickets or guided tours are the only sensible way to visit the Vatican Museum and the Sistine Chapel, which are among the most popular sights to see in Rome and Italy.
 Early morning or evening tours are the best way to see the Sistine Chapel without unpleasant crowds.
 Buying tickets online in advance is almost essential – queuing at the museum is a waste of time and may take hours.
 The Vatican Museum gets very full and tickets sell out often several weeks in advance — book time-slot admissions or tours as early as possible.

-The Best Tours to See the Vatican Museum and Sistine Chapel
+Best Times to See the Vatican Museum and Sistine Chapel

-The best time to see the Sistine Chapel and Vatican Museum is early morning, especially before the museum open to the general public, or evening tours on some summer weekends.
-Of course, seeing the museum early morning cost more than the standard museum admission.
+The best times to see the Sistine Chapel and Vatican Museum are early morning before the museum opens to the general public, or evening tours on some summer weekends.
+Of course, seeing the museum in the quieter periods costs more than the standard museum admission.
 Even admission-only tickets get more expensive if high demand is expected.